sbb-design-systems/digital.sbb.ch/src/en/design-system/lean/components/contextmenu/variants-states.md

   title: 'Contextmenu with icon'
 }) }}

-* The three dots are used for the icon as default.{.lead}
+* The three dots are used for the icon as default. {.lead}

 ### Sorting
-This variant also has the following states:{.lead}
+This variant also has the following states: {.lead}
 * Expanded Hover
 * Expanded Active